mdefenders/it-works-on-my-machine/README.md

 - **Pinning reusable workflows** to tagged versions (`@vX`) instead of using the `dev` reference.
 - **Job failures** Sevurity vulnerabilties haven't been fixed to demonstrate job reporting and failures handling.
+- **on_create** triggers intentionally not implemented because of the service behavior.
+In a real word scenario a wrapper action may be created to route on create calls proper way.

 ## Architecture & Design